hervyqa/dotfire/README.md

 ### Spyder

+[Spyder IDE](https://www.spyder-ide.org) is a free and open source scientific environment written in Python, for Python, and designed by and for scientists, engineers and data analysts.
+It features a unique combination of the advanced editing, analysis, debugging, and profiling functionality of a comprehensive development tool with the data exploration, interactive execution, deep inspection, and beautiful visualization capabilities of a scientific package.

 Especially for python programming.
 This package is included in the `python3.withPackages` section above and is already integrated with the pandas, numpy, matplotlib, scikit-learn, and other libraries.

 ### VSCodium

+The [VSCodium](https://vscodium.com) Free/Libre Open Source Software Binaries of VS Code.
+VSCodium is a community-driven, freely-licensed binary distribution of Microsoft’s editor VS Code.
+Telemetry is disabled.

-List of installed vscodium plugins (configuration.nix):
+List of installed `vscodium` plugins (configuration.nix):

 ```sh
 vscode-with-extensions.override {